User37som/libbitcoin/bx-base58check-decode.md

 $ bx base58check-decode --help
 ```
 ```
-Usage: bx base58check-decode [-h] [--config VALUE] [--format VALUE] [BASE58CHECK]
+Usage: bx base58check-decode [-h] [--config VALUE] [--format VALUE]
+[BASE58CHECK]

-Info: Convert a Base58Check value to Base16.
+Info: Convert a Base58Check value to its component parts.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -f [--format]        The output format.
-Options are 'info', 'json', and
+Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

 BASE58CHECK          The Base58Check value to decode.
 If not specified
                      the value is read from STDIN.
 ```
 See [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding) for a detailed description of the encoding.